 Human errors happen—a mistyped number or a broken formula can throw off an entire financial model.
 AI reduces these mistakes by automating calculations and checking for inconsistencies.

-AI also helps with scenario planning by quickly running multiple "what-if" analyses.
+AI also helps with scenario planning by quickly running multiple “what-if” analyses.
 Want to know how a 5% price increase affects profit margins across different product lines?
-AI can calculate this in seconds rather than hours.
+AI calculates it in seconds instead of hours.

 Strategic Insights

-AI helps finance teams move from reporting what happened to advising on what should happen next.
+AI helps finance teams move from reporting what happened to giving guidance on what should happen next.
 It can analyze complex relationships between different parts of the business that might not be obvious.
+This level of intelligence is crucial for modern FP&A teams.

-For example, AI might discover that marketing spend in a particular channel has twice the impact on revenue during certain seasons.
-This kind of insight helps companies allocate resources more effectively.
+For example, AI might discover that marketing spend in a certain channel has twice the impact on revenue during specific seasons.
+It's the kind of insight that helps companies allocate resources more effectively.

 3 common challenges when implementing AI

 Look for AI tools that provide explanations for their recommendations.
-The best systems show which factors influenced their calculations and allow users to adjust assumptions when needed.
+The best systems show which factors influenced their calculations and let you adjust assumptions when needed.

 How to implement AI in FP&A